Continuing Education Activity

 The cutaneous lesions of erythema marginatum follow an uncomplicated course.
 However, they herald the onset of carditis in patients with acute rheumatic fever, in which a small percentage may progress to rheumatic heart disease.

 Primary prevention measures should aim at avoiding household overcrowding, which has been identified as the single most important risk factor in acute rheumatic fever.
 The primary prevention of acute rheumatic fever is not practical, especially in developing countries, as the cost/benefit ratio is not favorable.
 Most of the patients with rheumatic heart disease have an untreated or unnoticed episode of sore throat.
-Hence in countries with increased prevalence of acute rheumatic fever, patients and caretakers are advised to seek medical opinion for fever, sore throat, skin rash, and joint pain.
+Hence in countries with increased prevalence of acute rheumatic fever, patients and caretakers are advised to seek medical opinions for fever, sore throat, skin rash, and joint pain.

 In patients with C1 esterase inhibitor deficiency or hereditary angioedema, erythema marginatum is commonly confused with acute urticaria leading to a common misdiagnosis of anaphylaxis.
 Hence prompt recognition of erythema marginatum can reduce the mortality associated with hereditary angioedema.